LLC vs. S Corp (Full Comparison) – Pros & Cons Revealed

 S Corp stands for S Corporation, and is also sometimes referred to as an S subchapter.
-It is a tax election which is used to let the IRS known that you have chosen for your business to be taxed as a partnership.
+It is a tax election that is used to let the IRS known that you have chosen for your business to be taxed as a partnership.
 To become an S Corp, you will have to first go through the process of registering your business as either a C corporation or an LLC.
-This will prevent your business from incurring corporate level double taxation.
+This will prevent your business from incurring corporate-level double taxation.

-Essentially, the main difference between an LLC and an S Corp when it comes to taxation is that owners that work in an S are also considered company employees, which LLC owners are considered self employed.
+Essentially, the main difference between an LLC and an S Corp when it comes to taxation is that owners that work in an S are also considered company employees, while LLC owners are considered self-employed.